-Do Everything At Once $\rightarrow$ Perfect One Objective First
+Do Everything At Once \rightarrow Perfect One Objective First

+Consistency is king.
 A common pitfall for first year teams is trying to accomplish all the game objectives at once, especially in tele-op and endgame.
-This is highly discouraged because oftentimes new teams may not have the experience to do so.
-Too often, we see teams bring half-baked robots that will attempt to do everything in
+This is highly discouraged because oftentimes new teams do not have the experience to do so.
+It is no small achievement to have a consistent robot that completes all objectives in competition, even at the higher levels.
+Too often, we see teams bring half-baked robots that will attempt to do everything in a match, but excel at nothing.
+Even if they succeed, it is often by thin margins and cannot be repeated.
+This robot could be much more successful if the team spent their time to perfect one mechanism first.
+Teams should always remember the principle that a robot that can complete one thing consistently will likely be more competitive than the robot that does everything inconsistently.
+We recommend teams focus on one objective during tele-op/endgame and perfect it.